-We are delighted to announce the CCR Volunteer Council, which is a new structure that has come together to accomplish the following:
+We are delighted to highlight the CCR Volunteer Council, a structure that has come together to accomplish the following:

 What is the Volunteer Council?

-The Volunteer Council serves as the governing body for CCR volunteers.
-Membership on the VC is not restricted to mediators—individuals who devote their time and energy to CCR in other ways are also eligible to run, including the volunteers who work so hard on the CCR fundraiser each year, individuals who work with CCR as trainers and mentors, and others who provide valuable volunteer assistance and support.
+The Volunteer Council serves to enhance the volunteer experience while supporting CCR's mission, staff and community.
+Membership on the VC is not restricted to mediators—individuals who devote their time and energy to CCR in other ways are also eligible to serve, including the volunteers who work behind the scenes to assist staff, individuals who work with CCR as trainers and mentors, and others who provide valuable volunteer assistance and support.
 For a word from the current VC Chair, Cathay Lancaster, read this article.

 How is the Volunteer Council structured?

-The VC meets monthly and does most of its work through three standing committees; ad-hoc committees may also be formed for specific projects and initiatives.
+The VC meets 10 times a year and does most of its work through three standing committees; ad-hoc committees may also be formed for specific projects and initiatives.

-Because the VC can’t succeed without you!
+The VC can’t succeed without you!
 CCR’s lifeblood is the volunteer community that puts its strategy and programs in motion.
-This is a great chance for you to develop and hone your leadership skills by becoming an officer or leading a committee or subcommittee; to share or develop your expertise by spearheading an initiative; or simply to make friends and meet more fellow volunteers.
+This is a great chance for you to develop and hone your leadership skills; to share or develop your expertise by spearheading an initiative; to get to know CCR staff; or simply to make friends and meet more fellow volunteers.
 This is also an opportunity for you to use your skills in a non-mediator capacity, and in a manner that benefits fellow volunteers, CCR, and you.

 Anyone is welcome to get involved with the Volunteer Council – you do not have to be a volunteer mediator to participate.
-If you are interested in running for a seat on the Volunteer Council or joining on a committee, get in touch with Cassie Lively at email@example.com.
+If you are interested joining the Volunteer Council, get in touch with Cassie Lively at email@example.com.

 Current Members of the VC: